"The UK may not be headed for no deal, but seems highly likely to be moving towards a general election. "

 Is all hope of a deal dead?

-It is not impossible that the UK and the EU could reach a deal in the coming weeks that could pass through UK parliament.
+It is not impossible that the UK and the EU could reach a deal.
 As a reminder, the deal Theresa May negotiated had two parts: a political declaration on a future partnership, which wasn’t legally binding, and a withdrawal agreement, which was legally binding and included a financial settlement.
 The undoing of the deal was the backstop in the withdrawal agreement, which stipulated that if the two sides couldn’t agree on a future partnership it would default to a customs union for goods with the EU.
 While this is a clear solution for the Northern Ireland border and overcomes some of the economic challenges, it prevents the UK re-establishing sovereignty in full and limits the UK’s ability to create its own trade agreements (Exhibit 5 is a reminder of the various on-the-shelf deals on offer and what they deliver).

 Exhibit 5: Brexit options facing the UK